danintel/sawtooth-faq/glossary.rst

     Private Data Object.
 Blockchain objects that are kept private through encryption Public Blockchain
     See Permissionless Blockchain
-Raft
+r
+    Rate, measurement of performance in transactions per second Raft
     Consensus algorithm that elects a leader for a term of arbitrary time.
 Raft is CFT, but not BFT REST
      Representational State Transfer.
 Industry-standard web-based API.
 REST is available on a Sawtooth validator node through TCP port 8008.
 For more information, see the Sawtooth REST API Reference at https://sawtooth.hyperledger.org/docs/core/releases/latest/rest_api.html
+Stale block
+     A block proposed to be at the head of a blockchain, but lost to a competing block that became the head as decided by the consensus algorithm
 TF
     Transaction Family.
 Consists of the Client, State, and TP TP
     Transaction Processor.
 Processes transactions for a specific TF.
 Runs on Validator.
 Similar to a Ethereum "smart contract" or Bitcoin "chain code"
-Sawtooth
+Safety
+    A consensus algorithm property where the "honest" (non-Byzantine) nodes agree on the same value Sawtooth
     Permissioned blockchain platform for running distributed ledgers SETH